-Because Inter Care is beneficiary led, we respond to the specific needs of each of our beneficiary health units.
-The basic medicines which our beneficiaries request are donated to us by pharmaceutical companies and medical manufacturers, while the healthcare goods we receive come from GP Practices and other healthcare professionals.
-Some of the basic medicines requested by the health units we support cannot be sourced via the recycling route and so Inter Care purchases these at cost price.
+Inter Care responds to the specific needs of each partner health unit by sending targeted medical aid.
+The basic medicines which they request are donated to us by pharmaceutical companies and medical manufacturers, while the healthcare goods we receive come from GP Practices and other healthcare professionals.
+Some of the medicines requested by the health units we support cannot be sourced via the recycling route and so Inter Care purchases a limited amount of these at cost price.

-Inter Care has a strict monitoring and evaluation system which ensures the efficiency, effectiveness and impact of our work.
-Every health unit supported by Inter Care has undergone a detailed process of assessment before being accepted as a suitable beneficiary of the medical aid we provide and is visited by Inter Care staff as part of our monitoring and evaluation procedures, usually once every three years.
-Furthermore, Inter Care requires beneficiary clinics to acknowledge each consignment they receive, before further aid is sent to them, helping to ensure that the aid we send reaches the people it is intended for.
+Inter Care has a strict monitoring and evaluation (M+E) system which ensures the efficiency, effectiveness and impact of our work.
+Every health unit supported by Inter Care has undergone a detailed process of assessment before becoming one of our partners and is visited by Inter Care staff as part of M+E procedures, usually once every three years.
+Furthermore, Inter Care maintains regular contact with its partner health units and requires each one to acknowledge every consignment they receive, before further aid is sent to them, helping to ensure that the aid we send reaches the people it is intended for.